K. K. Venugopal: Honours

 In 2015, he was conferred Padma Vibhushan award by the Government of India.
 This is the second-highest civilian honour in India.
 In 2002, he was awarded Padma Bhushan, the third-highest civilian honour.
+He was awarded the Vidhi Ratna in 2023 by the Bar Council of India for his outstanding contribution to the Legal Profession.
+He received the "Lifetime Achievement Award" from the US-India Business Council in 2012.

+He was conferred the Honoris Causa Degree of Doctor of Laws by (1) the Utkal University, Orissa, in 2010; (2) by the Chanakya National Law University, Patna, in 2018; and (3) by the NALSAR University of Law, Hyderabad, in 2019.

 Opinion on judicial reforms

 Venugopal is one of the main advocates for judicial reforms in India.
 He is against the creation of regional benches of the Supreme Court of India.
 Instead, he recommends that Courts of Appeal be established in the four regions of the country, who finally decide on appeals from the High Court judgments in all cases other than cases of national importance which affect the whole country, disputes between States or between States and the Centre, Presidential references and substantial questions of law relating to interpretation of the Constitution.
-This will relieve the burden on Supreme Court.
+This will relieve the burden on the Supreme Court.